hazae41/plume/README.md

 We want to send a message with some ID and wait for a reply with the same ID, skipping replies with other ID

+We use `Ok` to signal to the dispatcher that the event has been successfully handled

+We use `Some` to signal to the waiter we want to stop listening and return something

 ```tsx
 import { Plume } from "@hazae41/plume"
 import { Future } from "@hazae41/future"